0

 How to Make Them Bloom

-To make flowers bloom, black-eyed Susans require full sun.
+To make flowers bloom, Black-eyed Susan require full sun.
 Moving your plants to a unique spot where they receive full sun exposure is one way to ensure blooming; but, if a tree or shrub is shading them, minor pruning may be enough to allow more light to reach the plants.
 Some short-lived perennial cultivars might not produce flowers until the next year.

-Being exposed to an excess nitrogen can cause black-eyed Susans to have lush foliage but little or no flowers.
-If you apply fertiliser at all (which is rarely necessary because the plants thrive without it), choose one with a high phosphorus content to encourage blooms.
+Being exposed to an excess nitrogen can cause Black-eyed Susan to have lush foliage but little or no flowers.
+If you apply fertilizer at all (which is rarely necessary because the plants thrive without it), choose one with a high phosphorus content to encourage blooms.
 The leaves can be susceptible to powdery mildew in hot weather.
 Reduce this by growing in direct sunlight and thinned plants to provide proper airflow.

 Black Eyed Susan Varieties

-Planting Smiles: Black-Eyed Susans Made Easy - Shrubhub
+Planting Smiles: Black-eyed Susan Made Easy - Shrubhub

 Glitters Like Gold Black Eyed Susan